slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first."
 -- Andy Hunt*

-> *"Something does not need to be perfect to be wonderful.
-Specially weddings."
--- Kevin Kelly*